 Which tool should you choose?
 That’s a question only you can answer.
-In an ideal scenario, you should try out as many deliverability testing tools as you can and find the most useful features in a few of them.
+In an ideal scenario, you should try out as many email deliverability tools as you can and find the most useful features in a few of them.
 Keep in mind that if you test your emails with more than one tool, you will get enough data to draw the right conclusions and thus quickly improve your email deliverability.

-A tip for Woodpecker users
+Tip for Woodpecker users

-If you’re already using Woodpecker to automatically send your cold email sequences, you can easily test them by sending a copy to the test addresses provided by tools like Mail-Tester, Unlock the Inbox, SendForensics and so on.
+If you’d rather use one of the other tools, send a copy of your email to the test addresses provided by tools like Mail-Tester, Unlock the Inbox, SendForensics and so on.
 Just copy your campaign and add the test addresses as your prospects.
 Remember to fill out the custom fields.
 Then you can send the campaign and have it tested in a few tools at once by one click.

-A tip for rookies
+Tip for rookies

 If you’re not very tech-savvy and you’re just getting off when it comes to controlling and improving your deliverability, start from the basics: